-Language Arts II – ALMOST FULL
+Language Arts II – GROUP 1

 Date & Time

 Language Arts 1 or equivalent; students should have solid paragraph writing skills and basic grammar and punctuation understanding and application.
+Please email the teacher with placement questions.

-To determine the best placement in our English program, Rod and Staff provides a free grammar assessment that will be helpful in determining if your student is ready for LA II in eighth grade.
+(Optional: Rod and Staff provides a free grammar assessment that will be helpful in determining if your student is ready for LA II in eighth grade.
 Students should score 80% or above on seventh-grade grammar in order to advance to eighth-grade grammar covered in LA II.
-The grammar assessment can be found at https://www.milestonebooks.com/bin/Placement_Test_English.pdf.
-Please email teacher with placement questions.
+The grammar assessment can be found at https://www.milestonebooks.com/bin/Placement_Test_English.pdf.)